Challenge students to value every human being--even the ones who are different from them

 10. Bringing the Story to Life

 $250 is the cost for a single workshop.
-If you schedule all 10 workshops at the same school during the same academic year, you'll receive a discount, resulting in the price shown above.
+If you schedule all 10 workshops at the same school during the same academic year, you'll receive the discount that's reflected in the price shown above.

-Help your students recognize the common humanity that transcends our differences!
+Help students recognize the common humanity that transcends our differences!

 Prices are subject to change.
 A travel charge applies for destinations outside of a 20-mile radius from our office near downtown Louisville.